 Fructose is a sugar that occurs naturally in fruits, vegetables, and honey.
-When a person is unable to digest or absorb fructose, they may have fructose intolerance.
+When a person cannot digest or absorb fructose, they may have fructose intolerance.

 When a person has an intolerance to fructose, they may experience bloating, abdominal pain, and diarrhea.